-I eat potato wedges to forget… Have you ever gotten to the grocery store, only to realise that you didn’t have your wallet?
+I eat potato wedges to forget… Have you ever gotten to the grocery store, only to realize that you didn’t have your wallet?
 I did yesterday.
-I only realised it after having put all the items on the conveyor belt, so I couldn’t just discretely put everything back and pretend it never happened.
-I decided to do my groceries at a different store today.
+I only realized it after having put all the items on the conveyor belt, so I couldn’t just discretely put everything back and pretend it never happened.
+So, I decided to do my groceries at a different store today.
 Since yesterday, every time I’m about to step out, I check my purse about five times to make sure I have my wallet on me.

 A good way to forget about these kinds of problems is to eat black pepper and lime potato wedges.
 I almost always make them using yellow potatoes, but for some reason, this time, I decided I’d go for red potatoes.
 It didn’t turn out as nicely as the yellow potatoes usually do, so I definitely recommend sticking to yellow potatoes.

 Olive oil to coat

 Salt to taste